What Is Knee on a Compressor

 What is Knee on a Compressor

-What is the Difference Between a Soft and Hard Knee?
+The Difference Between a Soft and Hard Knee

 A hard knee means that the compressor starts to reduce the volume abruptly as soon as the signal crosses the threshold.